MCDMSociety/MOrepo-Forget21/results/convert/ReadMe.md

   - `avgFeasVtx`: (relevant for WLP only) average number of feasible vertices in the initial polyhedron extracted from the father node.
   - `avgNewFacets`: average number of facets generated when computing the linear relaxation at the given depth.
   - `avgVtxNoRay`: average number of vertices in the linear relaxation.
 This does not include extreme rays.
+  - `avgFacetsNoRay`: average number of facets that does not contain any extreme ray.
+This statistic is only available for `mofvRevisited2` and `med2` configuration.
+Problems with binary variables are called using `mofvRevisited2`.
+  - `avgNewFacetsNoRay`: average number of facets generated when computing the linear relaxation at a given depth, and that does not contain any extreme ray.
+This statistic is only available for `mofvRevisited2` and `med2` configuration.
+Problems with binary variables are called using `mofvRevisited2`.

   Second, in the UB folder, the best upper bound set known is given for each instance and configuration.
 Each file name is in the [instance]_[configLB]_[configValSplit].txt format.
 Each row corresponds to a specific feasible point (it is non-dominated for the problem if the corresponding instance and configuration was solved to optimality, cf resultsMain.csv).
 The columns in each of these files are: